SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 totals, both with Cybernetics:
 Drug (R1) and Burn-out (R7),
 disappears after 30 minutes;
-installation diﬃculty 11; cost 11
+installation difficulty 11; cost 11
 (11,000 credits).
 Claws: Long, lethal blades,
 these claws are stored in the forearm and spring from the top of